-However, there is one DIY project that isn’t basic and is best left to the professionals: sewer line repair.
-Sewer repairs can quickly become complex when handled by someone with little to no experience in plumbing.
-While it may seem like a project worth taking on, there are several reasons to avoid taking a DIY approach to a sewer line repair project and instead choose to hire a licensed, professional plumber.
+But there is one DIY project that is definitely not basic and best left to the plumbing professionals: sewer line repair.
+Sewer repairs can become very complex, which will quickly frustrate homeowners with little or no experience with sewer plumbing.
+While it may seem like a good way to save money, there are numerous compelling reasons to avoid attempting a sewer line repair yourself.
+A better solution is to hire a licensed, experienced, professional plumber.

 While there are many reasons why a DIY sewer repair may go wrong, here is a list of the most common reasons: